 4. Use the best practices that are best for your business

 Ultimately, the processes that support your best planning might depend on your specific business or industry.
-Startups, for instance, have very different goals that a Fortune 500 companies, as well as less data to be able to support predictions.
+Startups, for instance, have very different goals than a Fortune 500 companies, as well as fewer data to be able to support predictions.
 Even though Google is a highly successful global company, it doesn’t mean that you should simply try to emulate their processes.
 Tailoring your process to your business is an important step.

 The importance of the human capital planning process is significant for businesses looking to have the staff and resources available to be successful.
 Having a strategic human resource planning process helps support your business goals at every level and is an investment worth making for your company.